Montessori in the Home

 - Express high (but not unrealistic) expectations for their children’s achievement and future careers

-- Become involved in their children’s education at school and in the community (p.
-160)
+- Become involved in their children’s education at school and in the community.

 The Parent’s Role

-The Montessori approach to education is based on universal principles of human development.
-They are essential to the work of Montessori teachers, and they are essential to parenting practices too.
+The Montessori approach to education is based on universal principles of human development that are essential to the work of Montessori teachers, and that are essential to parenting practices too.
 Building home environments that harmonize with your child’s Montessori class will support their education and development.
 Your task will be to study and understand, to observe your child at home and at school, to deepen your awareness of Montessori tenets, and to collaborate with your child’s teacher in his or her education.

 Specific opportunities may include the following: